Bronteda/battleship-browser-game/README.md

 Links:
 - Planning Material: https://drive.google.com/drive/folders/1FGfibLE0UW7hNKV0kuZIt_NV7d9aeSgp?usp=sharing
   - The wireframes include the pseudocode for each section of the game.
-I used images to make it eaiser to understand.
+I used images to make it easier to understand.
 - Deployed game : https://bronteda.github.io/battleship-browser-game/

 Attributions: